shared live+work spaces

 What are the costs for a room?

 All rooms have separate rates that are billed daily during each season.
-See the booking form as this will display and calculate daily rates.
+See the booking system as this will display and calculate daily rates.
 A booking and change fee usually applies.

 For ordinary members your rate is reduced the longer you stay, e.g. the monthly rate only applies if you stay more than four weeks.